-- a.
-Maintaining Accreditation: The institution maintains accreditation on an ongoing basis by remaining in continuous compliance with all accreditation standards, procedures, and eligibility requirements.
-The institution is in continuous operation by educating students in accordance with its mission, fulfills all DEAC reporting requirements in a timely manner, maintains compliance with all applicable local, state, and federal requirements, and pays all DEAC dues, fees, and evaluation fees as applicable, on a timely basis. - b.
-Annual Reports: Each year, DEAC requires the submission of an Annual Report by each institution holding accreditation status as of December 31st of any given year.
+- A. Maintaining Accreditation: The institution maintains accreditation on an ongoing basis by remaining in continuous compliance with all accreditation standards, procedures, and eligibility requirements.
+The institution is in continuous operation; educates students in accordance with its mission; fulfills all DEAC reporting requirements in a timely manner; maintains compliance with all applicable local, state, and federal requirements; and pays all DEAC dues, fees, and evaluation fees as applicable, on a timely basis. - B. Annual Reports: Each year, DEAC requires the submission of an Annual Report by each institution holding accreditation status as of December 31 of any given year.
 The Annual Report and all accompanying documentation are due to DEAC in accordance with established formats and timelines.
-The Commission monitors institutional enrollment growth through the data submitted in an institution's Annual Report.
-When the Commission determines that an institution has undergone significant enrollment growth, the Commission may require the submission of additional information. - c.
-Significant Growth or Decline in Enrollments: The institution is required to report and explain the reasons for any significant growth or decline in enrollments.
+The Commission monitors significant growth or decline in institutional enrollment through the data submitted in an institution's Annual Report.
+When the Commission determines that an institution's Annual Report indicates significant growth or decline in institutional enrollment, the Commission may require the submission of additional information as set forth below.

+C. Significant Growth or Decline in Enrollments: The institution is required to report and explain the reasons for any significant growth or decline in enrollments.
 DEAC defines significant growth in enrollments as the following: